6 WAYS EYE-TRACKING IS BECOMING ESSENTIAL IN A TECH-DRIVEN WORLD

 It functions as an indispensable instrument for quantifying visual attention, cognitive load, and emotional states through pupil dilation, making it essential for innovation across several high-impact fields.

-—USER EXPERIENCE (UX) and PRODUCT DESIGN—
+—USER EXPERIENCE (UX) aND PRODUCT DESIGN—

 For product developers and designers, eye-tracking is the ultimate usability tool, revealing the difference between how a product should work and how users actually use it.